j420247/420forge/README.md

 We (the IT Operations team at Atlassian) built this tool internally to unlock product teams to allow them to manage their own instances of Confluence, Jira, and Crowd without having access to AWS itself (which is managed by our team).

 This README outlines how to deploy Forge to AWS and how to run locally for testing and development.
+For an overview of Forge itself, including a list of actions possible through Forge, see [the public announcement](https://community.atlassian.com/t5/Data-Center-articles/Introducing-Atlassian-CloudFormation-Forge/ba-p/881551).

 ## Deploying to AWS